Activation and Function of T Helper Cells (Th)

 4. A signal is sent to the nucleus to begin replicating its DNA, and the cell rapidly divides into many daughter cells (a process known as "cloning").

-5. The TH cells also have cytokine receptors on their membrane and will respond accordingly to form the TH effector cells, as indicated in the chart above.
+5. As indicated in the chart above, The Th cells also have cytokine receptors on their membrane and will respond accordingly to form the Th effector cells.

-6. In the process of forming daughter cells (clones), some become memory cells.
-The memory cells will not act as effector cells but will remain for an extended period and respond quickly upon secondary infection.
+6. Some daughter cells (clones) form memory cells.
+These cells do not act as effector cells but remain for an extended period and respond quickly to secondary infection.